grycap/cobeats/README.md

 Cobeats (COntainers Bio-inspired Enhanced AuToscaling System) is a software to test the proposoal of use bio-inspired cells in autoscaling systems based in software containers.

 ## Getting Started
+This software introduces a set of bio-inspired algorithms aimed at supporting auto-scaling in container-based computing platforms.

+A key feature of cloud computing is elasticity, where applications can dynamically adjust the computing and storage resources.
+On the one hand, vertical elasticity involves increasing or decreasing the amount of computing and memory resources of a single computing entity.
+On the other hand, horizontal elasticity requires changing the architecture of the application to run on a distributed fleet of computing nodes that can grow and shrink according to the values of certain metrics, such as the average CPU usage across the available nodes.

 ## Instalation and use
 To run this code only is necesary copy software from this repository to running machine.
 It was executed in Python 3.5.2.
 No others versions are tested.